-Suzanne M. Cadarette, BSc (University of Waterloo), MSc and PhD (University of Toronto), PDF (Harvard University and Brigham and Women’s Hospital, Boston) is Associate Professor of Pharmacy, Graduate Coordinator in the Department of Pharmaceutical Sciences, Full Member with the School of Graduate Studies, University of Toronto; and Senior Adjunct Scientist, Institute for Clinical Evaluative Sciences.
+Suzanne M. Cadarette, BSc (University of Waterloo), MSc and PhD (University of Toronto), Post-doctoral Fellowship (Harvard University and Brigham and Women’s Hospital, Boston) is Associate Professor of Pharmacy and Epidemiology, University of Toronto; Fellow of the WHO Collaborating Centre in Governance, Accountability and Transparency in the Pharmaceutical Sector; Senior Adjunct Scientist, ICES; and Adjunct Associate Professor, Eshelman School of Pharmacy, University of North Carolina.

-Cadarette’s primary research interests are in pharmacoepidemiology, health services research and pharmacy practice, with focus in the areas of osteoporosis and fracture prevention.
+Cadarette’s primary research interests are in pharmacoepidemiology, health services, and pharmacy practice research.

 Area of Research